By Photo Aid

 Core Strengths

-- Human-expert verification layer functions as a compliance moat
+- Human-expert verification layer provides a clear differentiator against automated-only competitors

 Critical Frictions